📋 Illegal Utility Shutoffs in California

 The $100/day statutory damages depend on proving exactly how many days you were without utilities.
 Record the precise date and time when service stopped, and when it was restored.
 Keep a daily log.
 Courts calculate damages based on this timeline.

-💰 Calculate Your Damages
+💰 Damages Framework

 | Damage Category | Description |